imyousuf/edge-test/rust-code/README.md

 ## Addition on top of wrangler

-- Need to install Cargo
+- Need to install Cargo using snap